Estimated costs for appearing for you at a CIVIL COURT or TRIBUNAL HEARING.

-If over 30 miles one way travel, I will also have to charge train or petrol costs.
-If over 100 miles away and the matter is to go into a 2nd day (or more), I would also need to charge B&B costs to enable me to be on site for the start of the 2nd day (and any other ongoing days).
+If over 80 miles – one way and the matter is to go into a 2nd day (or more), I would also need to charge B&B costs to enable me to be on site for the start of the 2nd day (and any other ongoing days).

 If your case is complex and goes on for several days/weeks, I may seek (at an additional cost) to have a litigation assistant also attend Court to assist me.
 That will always be agreed in advance.

-As an estimate: for John to prepare a SIMPLE CIVIL case and then ATTEND a 1/2 day court hearing, your fees will be £1,300, (excluding VAT).
+As an estimate: for John to prepare a SIMPLE CIVIL CASE and then ATTEND a 1/2 day court hearing, your fees will be £1,300*.

 I have fixed fees on my website for me to represent you at a CRIMINAL TRIAL – CLICK HERE